Chest-Supported Rows (Dumbbell & Barbell Variations)

 • Olympic bar

-• Squat Rack (optional though useful to begin the movement)
+• Squat Rack (optional, though useful to begin the movement)

-How To Perform The Barbell Chest-Supported Row Exercise:
+How to Perform the Barbell Chest-Supported Row Exercise:

 1. Set your bench near the rack at an incline angle of approximately 45 degrees.

-2. Place the hooks on the outside of the squat rack at a comfortable height for reaching arms-length (this step is optional if you have someone to help you move the barbell when you begin the movement).
+2. Place the hooks on the outside of the squat rack at a comfortable height for reaching arm-length (this step is optional if you have someone to help you move the barbell when you begin the movement).

 3. Position the bench over the center of the barbell.